Week 13: Computer Vision

 Homework

-1. Read pages 525 – 544 in Processing, by Casey Reas and Ben Fry.
+1. Suggested reading: pages 525 – 544 in Processing, by Casey Reas and Ben Fry.

 2. Play around with 3D in p5js.
+Share your creative 3D project in the Slack channel next week.

 3. Come up with an idea for your final project and be prepared to share it on Slack next week.
 It must use the draw loop and incorporate motion, interaction and/or audio, beyond that the concept can be anything you want it to be.